Preheat a fan-forced oven to 170C / 340F (180C / 355F for no fan). Line two baking trays with baking paper. Set aside.

 Combine egg white and dry ingredients - Add half the dry ingredients to the egg whites and use a spatula to mix.
 Add the almond extract and the remaining dry ingredients and mix until a dough forms.

-Bake – Bake for 8 minutes.
+Bake – Bake for 10 minutes.
+You'll know they're done when they have quite large cracks in them.
 Allow to cool completely before taking off the baking tray.
 Store in an airtight container in a cool spot for up to 2 weeks!

 Notes